Gebelein Silversmiths

 Gebelein Silversmiths was an American silversmith shop, active in Boston during the twentieth century.

 The firm was founded by George Christian Gebelein (November 6, 1878 – January 25, 1945), who was born in Wüstenselbitz, Bavaria, and emigrated to Somerville, Massachusetts, with his family as an infant.
 There his father found work as a sausage maker.
 Gebelein's education ended when he completed grammar school in 1893.
-He started work at the Washington Mills Company but soon left to apprentice from 1893-1897 as a silversmith at the Boston firm of Goodnow & Jenks.
+He started work at the Washington Mills Company but soon left to apprentice from 1893 to 1897 as a silversmith at the Boston firm of Goodnow & Jenks.
 The firm's principal designer, Barton Pickering Jenks, was a master member of Boston's Society of Arts and Crafts, and the contemporary Arts and Crafts movement strongly influenced Gebelein.
 When he became a journeyman in 1897, he joined the Tiffany & Co. factory in Forest Hill, New Jersey, where he stayed for slightly over two years.
 In 1900 he moved to Concord, New Hampshire, to work at the William B. Durgin Company, and in 1902 moved back to the Boston area, where he rented a workbench at The Handicraft Shop, a small cooperative venture operated by the Society of Arts and Crafts.
 There he received a number of commissions and in 1906 began marking his pieces with his name.
 In 1909 Gebelein opened his own shop at 79 Chestnut Street in Boston's Beacon Hill.